How to Identify The Flaws in a Sales Strategy

 5. Do we fully understand our competition?

 Knowing and understanding your competition is a key factor in formulating a successful sales strategy.
-Unless your company has somehow monopolized the market, you and your sales force need to understand how your competition functions and operates if you are going to gain a competitive edge.
-Once you have identified your competitor’s strengths and weakness, you need to share this information throughout the organization and incorporate it into the employee training processes.
+Unless your company has somehow monopolised the market, you and your sales force need to understand how your competition functions and operates if you are going to gain a competitive edge.
+Once you have identified your competitor’s strengths and weakness, you need to share this information throughout the organisation and incorporate it into the employee training processes.
 Arming sales personnel with information about the competition’s products, services, and pricing structures will better equip them to better serve potential customers, all of whom are shopping around.

 6. Once flaws are found in our sales strategy, are we willing to make necessary changes?

 The world of business is constantly changing and in order to remain competitive your sales strategy needs to be able to change with it.
 However, for many companies that is easier said than done, because change is never easy.
 After all, a sales strategy is the product of significant time, effort and ego.
 Subsequently, when flaws are found and old methods that were once tried and true are clearly no longer working, it can be difficult to admit that change is needed.
-To move forward you need to embrace change for what it is, an opportunity to improve your sales strategy and set your organization even further apart from the competition.
+To move forward you need to embrace change for what it is, an opportunity to improve your sales strategy and set your organisation even further apart from the competition.

 At any given time, approximately 3% of your market is actively buying, 56% are not ready, 40% are poised to begin.
-With such a small percentage providing all of your current profit, it is absolutely imperative that your organization perfect the strategies that are in place to help ensure that new clients are being created.
+With such a small percentage providing all of your current profit, it is absolutely imperative that your organisation perfect the strategies that are in place to help ensure that new clients are being created.
 Ensuring that your strategy is laid on a solid foundation is key.
 Use the questions that were asked above as a guide to help you fix any flaws in your current strategy.

-The only way to overcome obstacles such as, customer prospecting or knowing the competition, is to stop, observe, and modify.
+The only way to overcome obstacles such as customer prospecting or knowing the competition, is to stop, observe, and modify.
 Testing multiple methods will shed light on what works best for the team and the particular situation.
 By building up your sales strategy you will continue to move your business in the right direction, through increasing ROI, productivity, or improving your bottom line.